Carter Harrison IV: Post-mayoralty

-From 1933 through 1944, Harrison served as the Internal Revenue Service collector for district of Chicago, having been appointed to the position by president Franklin D. Roosevelt on July 28, 1933.
+From 1933 through 1944, Harrison served as the Internal Revenue Service's collector for district of Chicago.
+He was appointed to this position by president Franklin D. Roosevelt on July 28, 1933.

 Harrison served as the president of a commission which advocated for local arts.

-Harrison published two autobiographies.
+He published two autobiographies.
 One of these, a memoir entitled Growing Up with Chicago, was published in 1944.

-Harrison died on December 25, 1953, in Chicago at his Chicago apartment, and is buried in Graceland Cemetery.
+Harrison died on December 25, 1953, at his Chicago apartment, and is buried in Graceland Cemetery.

 His papers are held by Chicago's Newberry Library.

 Ancestry and personal life

 Harrison was a descendant of Robert Carter I, Benjamin Harrison IV, William Randolph, and Isham Randolph of Dungeness.

-His wife, Edith Ogden Harrison, was a well-known writer of children's books and fairy tales in the first two decades of the 20th century.
+Harrison's wife, Edith Ogden Harrison, was a well-known writer of children's books and fairy tales in the first two decades of the 20th century.

+Harrison as regarded to be an avid outdoorsman and sportsman.
+He appreciated nature, and also partook in equestrianism and horseback riding.
+A skilled angler, he had gone fishing in states such as Michigan and Florida as well as abroad in countries such as Egypt and Switzerland.

+He was a member of many organizations including the Freemasons, Society of the Cincinnati, Sons of the Revolution, Sons of the American Revolution, Society of Colonial Wars, Veterans of Foreign Wars, American Legion, and the Military Order of the World Wars.
+He was also a member of Chicago's Century Cycling Club.
 In 1907 Harrison became a hereditary member of the Virginia Society of the Cincinnati.